eeeschwartz/next/content-migration-plan/index.md

 ## Hold content writing sessions each week

-Gather content writers from the high traffic service areas and make their pages simplier, clearer, and easier to use.
+Gather content writers from the high traffic service areas and make their pages simpler, clearer, and easier to use.
 Focus on top pages.
 Setting aside the homepage, the top **104 pages make up 80%** of remaining LexingtonKy.gov traffic.
 These pages are a great starting point.

 <!-- html output used below so we can include bootstrap styles -->
 <!-- |Area|Number of pages|Percentage of non&#45;homepage traffic|Notes| -->